11 Best Wide Angle Lenses for Canon (Reviews & Buying Guide)

 This lens is equivalent to a ~16-30mm on a full-frame camera.

-For more about converting lens crops try out mmCalc.
+For more about converting lens crops try out my crop factor calculator.

-If you’re unfamiliar with cropped sensors check out this article from SLR Lounge which explains the differences.
-If you’re using an entry-level DSLR like a Canon T5 or T6i you are using a cropped sensor.
+If you’re unfamiliar with cropped sensors check out my article that explains the differences between a full frame and crop sensor cameras.
+If you’re using an entry-level DSLR like a Canon T5 or T6i you are using a APS-C camera with a cropped sensor.
+Crop sensor Canon mirrorless cameras include the Canon R50 and R7.

 The Canon 24mm is a bit tight but still can get you beautiful wide photos.
 Its low f/1.4 aperture is great for adding depth of field to your images.